 The story of Kodomo no Jikan is centered around 23-year-old Aoki Daisuke, who has just landed his first teaching job as a grade school teacher at Futatsubashi Elementary School.
 He is placed in charge of Class 3-1, where one of his students, a mischievously precocious Rin Kokonoe, develops a crush on him and goes so far as to proclaim herself Aoki's girlfriend.
 She aggressively pursues her efforts to be with her teacher despite the fact that he will lose his job if she gets too close, a situation further complicated by the often complex, intertwining relationships existing between them and their respective friends, families, and peers.

-At one point, Seven Seas Entertainment licensed the manga for North American distribution under the title "Nymphet".
+In 2007, Seven Seas Entertainment licensed the manga for North American distribution under the title "Nymphet."
 However, controversies surrounding the manga's content led to the cancellation of the project.
+However, in 2016, Digital Manga Inc. launched a successful Kickstarter campaign to publish the series in 5 omnibus volumes.
+It is set to be released in October 2017.

 Kodomo no Jikan.
 Ask any well-versed anime/manga fan about this series and they're likely to respond in either amusement or disgust.
 I won't attempt to sugar-coat it, if you find even the slightest allude to children being the target of sexuality to be absolutely disgusting, then you should probably keep your distance from this anime.
 Of course, I'm sure that no one is particularly fond of the subject, however, this series doesn't merely exist as a shallow loli-con's dream world; beneath it's humorous, light-hearted (although often inappropriate) surface lies a compelling story that questions morality and today's society as a whole in a satirical fashion that is comparable to many classic novels of the past.